Republika Srpska

-Republika Srpska was formed in 1992 at the outset of the Bosnian War with the stated intent to safeguard the interests of the Serbs of Bosnia and Herzegovina.
-The war saw the expulsion of the vast majority of Croats and Bosniaks from the territory claimed by Republika Srpska and an inflow of Serbs expelled from Federation of Bosnia and Herzegovina.
-Following the Dayton Agreement of 1995, Republika Srpska was recognised as an entity within Bosnia and Herzegovina.
-Today most of Bosnia and Herzegovina's Serb population lives in Republika Srpska.
+Republika Srpska was established in 1992 at the onset of the Bosnian War with the stated purpose of safeguarding the interests of the Serbs of Bosnia and Herzegovina.
+During the conflict, the expulsion of the majority of Croats and Bosniaks from territories controlled by Republika Srpska occurred, while the majority of Serbs were displaced or expelled from the present-day Federation of Bosnia and Herzegovina to Republika Srpska.
+The 1995 Dayton Agreement created Republika Srpska as one of Bosnia and Herzegovina's two constituent entities.
+Today, it is inhabited by the Serb population of the country.

-Republika Srpska is a parliamentary-style government, with the National Assembly holding legislative power within the entity.
-Republika Srpska is relatively centralised, although it is split into 64 municipalities called opštine.
-The legislature holds 83 seats, and the current session is the tenth since its founding.
+The entity operates under a parliamentary system, with legislative power vested in the National Assembly, which comprises 83 seats.
+While Republika Srpska is relatively centralized, it is administratively divided into 64 municipalities, known as opštine (singular: opština).
+The current legislative term marks the tenth session since its inception.